Addressing general measurements in quantum Monte Carlo

 Recently, a newly proposed method -- reweight-annealing (RA)~\cite{ding2024reweight} has been successfully applied to determine the ratio of two same-type PFs at different parameters.
 In the reweight-annealing method, as shown in Fig. \ref{fig:rean} (b) and (c), the PF at the parameter $J'$ can be estimated using the value of PF at another parameter $J$ by resetting the weights.

-where $ W(J')$ and $W(J)$ represent the weights of the same sampled configuration but at different parameters $J'$ and $J$.
-What Eq.(\ref{eq:main2}) does is simulating the system $Z$ under the parameter $J$, and measuring the ratio of weights ${W(J')}/{W(J)}$ in the sampled configurations, that is, the weight of this sampled configuration is $W(J)$ ($W(J')$) if the parameter is $J$ ($J'$).
-However, this equation works well only when the distributions $Z(J')$ and $Z(J)$ are adjacent, i.e. $J' \rightarrow J$.
+This equation states that the ratio $Z(J')/Z(J)$ is obtained by averaging $W(J')/W(J)$ over configurations sampled from the ensemble at $J$ (i.e.$\langle\cdot\rangle_J$).
+However, this equation works well only when the distributions $Z(J')$ and $Z(J)$ are adjacent.
 In this context, the importance sampling can be maintained~\cite{neal2001annealed}.
 Therefore, if the target parameters $J$ and $J'$ are far away from each other, a series of intermediate parameters $\{ J_i \}$ need to be inserted to split the reweighting process by gradually moving from $J$ to $J'$.
 This can be expressed as $Z(J')/Z(J)=Z(J')/Z(J_1)\times Z(J_1)/Z(J_2)\times ...
 Z(J_i)/Z(J_{i+1}) ... \times Z(J_n)/Z(J)$.
 Since the entire process involves annealing from one parameter to another with iterative reweighting, it is dubbed as "reweight-annealing" ~\cite{ding2024reweight}.
 The similar spirit of reweighting also has been developed in the high-energy physics and other fields~\cite{deForcrand2001Hooft,deForcrand2005Measuring,deForcrand2005Precision,Michele2003String,dai2024residual,Mon1985Direct}.
 Once a reference point $Z(J)$ is known, $Z(J')$ can be calculated through the ratio.
 It has been proved that the computation complexity of the RA method is polynomial if the ratio of two closest $Z(J)$ and $Z(J')$ is fixed in the division strategies~\cite{ding2024reweight}.
+More specifically, in the QMC simulation, maintaining the ratio of two closest partition functions $Z(J')/Z(J)$ with $\mathcal{O}(1)$ range (i.e. $0.1\sim10$) is essential--not only to preserve the polynomial computation complexity under importance sampling~\cite{ding2024reweight}, but also to ensure that system error remains controllable (system error analysis can be found in Supplementary Note 7).
+In addition, the number of slices should be increased near the phase transition to maintain the ratio with $\mathcal{O}(1)$ range, since the distribution of the partition function changes more rapidly in this regime.
 Motivated by the reweighting scheme, we propose a novel scheme termed "bipartite reweight-annealing (BRA)" method to address the challenges of general measurements in QMC simulations.
 We will present several examples to demonstrate its feasibility and versatility.